-Delta will waive any applicable fare difference (within the same cabin originally booked) for those folks whose travel takes them SLC on Monday.
-Rebooked travel must take place March 15 or sooner.
+Delta will waive any applicable fare difference (within the same cabin originally booked) for those folks whose travel takes them rebooked travel must take place Otcober 3 or sooner.

 The airline permanently waived change fees for most domestic tickets long ago.
 If your ticket somehow doesn’t qualify for free changes, this could give you a little extra protection.

 If you’re really concerned, you might want to start making flight changes now before the ticketing lines (phone and in-person) get extra, extra, extra busy.

 Remember that airlines generally don’t pay for any expenses (hotels, meals, ground transport, etc.) if you’re delayed due to weather.
 I hope you booked with a credit card offering good trip delay coverage or you hold travel insurance.
 (Or both!)

 If you have questions or need to rebook travel, contact Delta Air Lines directly (not “Delta Airlines”) or the provider through whom you originally purchased travel.